Save $5 on your first order with coupon code: SAVE5NOW

 MEET THE AUTHOR

-Einar Jensen, a veteran community risk reduction specialist, works for Colorado's South Metro Fire Rescue Authority's Preparedness Division directing their wildfire mitigation program and educating students and the public on fire and injury prevention.
+Einar Jensen is a veteran community risk reduction coordinator committed to teaching fire safety, injury prevention, and disaster preparedness.
 Prior to leaving the mountains, he was a volunteer firefighter for Clear Creek Fire Authority for twelve years and, concurrently, volunteered for eight years for Clear Creek Sheriff's Office Marmot Wildfire Crew.
 He studied environmental history at the University of Montana and University of Puget Sound and considers himself a recovering print journalist.
-He is an active member of the Fire & Life Safety Educators of Colorado.
+He is member of the National Science Teaching Association and Colorado Risk Reduction Network.

 224 pages • 6 x 9 paperback • 2016